sebingberg/univ3-positions-manager/README.md

 ## Prerequisites
 - Node.js >= 18 (tested with LTS v20.11.0)
 - pnpm (tested with v9.1.0)
-- A Sepolia testnet wallet with ETH and tokens (along with its private key)
+- A Sepolia testnet wallet with Sepolia ETH and tokens (along with its private key)
 - Infura/Alchemy API key (or you can use a public RPC URL)
+- See the end of the README for more details on how to set up a Sepolia testnet wallet

 ## Quick Start
 ```bash